Luis Garcia Player Props: Nationals vs. Reds

 Luis Garcia At The Plate

-- Garcia has 12 doubles, three triples, five home runs and 17 walks while hitting .276.
+- Garcia is hitting .272 with 12 doubles, three triples, five home runs and 17 walks.

-- Among the qualified hitters in MLB play, his batting average ranks 43rd, his on-base percentage ranks 116th, and he is 114th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 121st, and he is 121st in the league in slugging.

+- Garcia has picked up a hit in 63.2% of his 76 games this year, with more than one hit in 34.2% of them.

-- In 26 games this year (34.7%), Garcia has picked up an RBI, and in eight of those games (10.7%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Garcia has an RBI in 26 of 76 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.